'Our future is in the next 90 minutes' - FC Goa's Juan Ferrando highlights importance of Hyderabad tie | Goal.com

 "In the case of Lenny (Rodrigues moving to ATK Mohun Bagan), Glan Martins is come in his position.
 With Princeton (Rebello) and Glan, I think I'm very happy with this team after the winter window.
 Glan and Princeton for me are the best number 6 (pair) in the Indian Super League," claimed the Goa coach.

 "Yeah (Goa could have won more games) but in the end, it's very important to think game by game.
-For example, we have training now and depending on that we decide about our line-up and plan," he concluded as Goa have accumulated nine draws in the season so far, one less than Hyderabad before the two teams lock horns on Sunday.
+For example, we have training now and depending on that we decide about our line-up and plan," Ferrando signed off.